Noisy intermediate-scale quantum computation with a complete graph of superconducting qubits: Beyond the single-excitation subspace: Multi-qubit entangler design

 is the Hamiltonian in the $z$-rotating frame.
 We choose the evolution time to satisfy

-where $l_a$ is an integer, which makes the small corrections to (\ref{Ha}) vanish when averaged over $t_{\rm gate}$, and also makes $e^{-i D_a t/\hbar} = I$.
+where $l_a$ is an integer, which makes $e^{-i D_a t/\hbar} = I$, and which also suppresses the small corrections to (\ref{Ha}) when averaged over $t_{\rm gate}$.
 The value of $l_a$ (usually between 100 and 300) is determined by the desired gate time.

 Next decompose $U_a$ as